 Except, when you get to the bottom of the bowl and want to scoop up the last of your sauce, a fork is useless.
 Now you need a spoon again — meaning you need two tools for what should be a simple task.

-When you get down to it, this is precisely the debate that rages between data scientists when it comes to PostgreSQL vs MongoDB, and the right kind of storage for JSON data.
+When you get down to it, this is precisely the debate that rages among data scientists when it comes to PostgreSQL vs. MongoDB, and the right kind of storage for JSON data.